 Illinois: Felton's Folly.
 A contract was awarded the Patton & Gibson Construction Co. to make a fill at the Lawndale end and a deep cut through Atlanta. ...
 However, the work of reducing the grade was never completed.

 Illinois: The Decatur & State Line R.R. was to run from Chicago to Decatur, Illinois.
-The only known remnant of this railroad is a set of piers in the Kankakee River, west of Bourbonnais, near Warner Bridge Road, at the Kankakee/Will County Line.
-The line was charted in 1869, but when the Great Chicago Fire struck in 1871, the railroad lost it's fincial backing.
+The only two remnants of this railroad are a set of piers in the Kankakee River, west of Bourbonnais, near Warner Bridge Road, at the Kankakee/Will County Line, and a right-of-way cutting through a field SW of Frankfort IL.
+The line was charted in 1869, but when the Great Chicago Fire struck in 1871, the railroad lost it's financial backing.
 Towns along the railroad were to be Bellflower, Farmer City, Saybrook, Chatsworth, Wilton Center.

 Indiana: The Madison and Indianapolis Railroad has a 7012 foot section of track with the steepest grade of any line-haul railroad in the country, 5.89 percent.
 They tried to create an alternate routing with a less steep grade.
 After spending over $6M in today's dollars ($309,4790), they gave up, leaving a tunnel to and grade through Clifty Creek Valley, now Clifty Falls State Park.